 The private spaceship is designed to be carried on the mothership – transport aircraft WhiteKnightTwo – and then launched into space at around 50,000 feet.
 Virgin Galactic says it’s safer to release the rocket powered space plane horizontally rather than blast it off from the ground.
 SpaceShipTwo then glides back down to earth.

 On April 29th, 2013 the Virgin Galactic passenger spaceship made its first rocket-powered test flight and broke the speed of sound.
 It flew back to earth after reaching an altitude of 56,000 feet.

 Ashton Kutcher will be flying on one of the first space tourist flights

 Hollywood star Ashton Kutcher signed up as the 500th future astronaut customer.
 He has one of the “Pioneer Astronaut” tickets.
 This means not only does he star in Three and a Half Men but he may be one of the first 1,000 earth people who’ve travelled to space.
 Until now just over 500 humans have made it to space including the NASA astronauts.

-Not surprising that Kutcher and his partner Mila Kunis were seen drinking and partying with Princess Beatrice and her boyfriend in the past.
-The Royal princess’s boyfriend, Dave Clark, is in charge of “Astronaut Relations” at Virgin Galactic.
+Not surprising that Kutcher and his partner Mila Kunis were seen drinking and partying with Princess Beatrice and her ex.
+The Royal princess’s former boyfriend, Dave Clark, is in charge of “Astronaut Relations” at Virgin Galactic.
 This includes making sure all their future space tourists are taken care of and kept up to date on Galactic events and special trips.